RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

 ### Performance data

-In addition to the human readable part the output can contain machine readable measurement values.
+In addition to the free form part the output can contain machine readable measurement values.

 In addition to the format definition earlier, the following contains some constaints and best practices:

- 1. `label` MUST consist of at least on non-space character, but can otherwise contain any printable characters except for the equals sign (`=`) or single quotes (`'`).
+ 1. `label` MUST consist of at least one non-space character, but can otherwise contain any printable characters except for the equals sign (`=`) or single quotes (`'`).
 If it contains spaces, it must be surrounded by single quotes
  2. `value` is a numerical value, might be either an integer or a floating